SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "People tend to get hasty when they aren't able to finish everything in time."

 - "In front of profit, justification changes depending on the situation and power at hand"

-- "One could never predict everything in life, and life was bound to be full of ups and downs, but now that he had experienced this irony of fate, he couldn’t help but feel bewildered."

 - "One could never predict everything in life, and life was bound to be full of ups and downs, but now that he had experienced this irony of fate, he couldn’t help but feel